rwaldron/idiomatic.js/readme.md

 7. Comments

-  JSDoc style is good
+  * JSDoc style is good (Closure Compiler type hints++)

-  Single line above the code that is subject
+  * Single line above the code that is subject

-  Multiline is good
+  * Multiline is good

-  End of line comments are prohibited!
+  * End of line comments are prohibited!